-Significant risk / Other areas of focus Conclusion Misstatements due to fraud or error - Management override of controls Our work did not identify any material weaknesses in the design of controls or evidence of material misstatements, whether due to fraud or error, related to the management override of controls.
-Our work did not identify any instances of inappropriate judgements being applied.
-Our work did not identify any other transactions during our audit which appeared unusual or outside the Executive's norma course of business.
-Valuation of property, plant and We did not identify: equipment any material issues in the properties subject to valuation during the year; any material differences in the values of properties not valued during the year; and • any issues in the accounting adjustments posted in respect of the aforementioned in the financial statements.
-Pension liability valuation Our work on the net pension liability did not identify any material misstatements to the amounts reported in the financia statements.
-Accounting for Covid-19 related grant funding Our work on Covid-19 related grants did not identify any significant issue or weakness which might indicate any misstatement to the amounts reported in financial statements.
-Going concern disclosure considerations The audit report for South Yorkshire Passenger Transport Executive contained an Emphasis of Matter with respect to going concern as the South Yorkshire Passenger Transport Executive (Transfer of Functions) Order 2023 enacted on 20 February 2023 and provided that the South Yorkshire Passenger Transport Executive to be dissolved on 01 April 2023 along with all or its functions, property, rights and liabilities to be transferred to the South Yorkshire Mayoral Combined Authority.
+Significant risk / Other areas of focus Conclusion Accounting for Covid-19 related grant funding Our work on Covid-19 related grants did not identify any significant issue or weakness which might indicate any misstatement to the amounts reported in financial statements.
+Going concern disclosure considerations Our work on going concern of the Authority did not identify any significant issues or weakness.
+The audit report for South Yorkshire Passenger Transport Executive (subsidiary of the Authority) contained an Emphasis of Matter with respect to going concern as the South Yorkshire Passenger Transport Executive (Transfer of Functions) Order 2023 enacted on 20 February 2023 and provided that the South Yorkshire Passenger Transport Executive (the Executive) to be dissolved on 01 April 2023 along with all of its functions, property, rights and liabilities to be transferred to the South Yorkshire Mayoral Combined Authority.